-The huge sandbanks are a perfect home for the birds and wildlife that feed on the worms and invertebrates which live in the sand or are washed up by the sea.
+The huge sandbanks are a perfect home for birds and wildlife.
+They feed on the worms and invertebrates which live in the sand or are washed up by the sea.

-Fleetwood is home to enormous numbers of wading and sea birds, some of which live here all year round, some come here to breed in summer, and others come here to feed and overwinter.
+Fleetwood is home to enormous numbers of wading and sea birds.
+Some live here all year round, some come here to breed in summer, and others come to feed and overwinter.

-The birds which look cute running along the waters edge are trying to conserve vital energy and warmth while the tide is in and their feeding grounds are covered by water.
-Please don’t disturb them or let your dog run at them – they will just fly away and waste energy that’s difficult to replace in winter when food is more scarce.
+The birds, which look cute running along the water’s edge, are trying to conserve vital energy and warmth while the tide is in and their feeding grounds are covered by water.
+Please don’t disturb them or let your dog run at them.
+When they fly away they waste energy that’s difficult to replace in winter when food is more scarce.

-Marine life is rich on the coastline, and you’ll often see the black heads and puppy dog eyes of swimming seals, and maybe even an odd one having a rest on the shore.
+Marine life is rich on the coastline, and you’ll often see the black heads and puppy dog eyes of swimming seals.
+Maybe you’ll catch an odd one having a rest on the shore.
 You need to be quick and alert to them, they surface for minutes and bob up and down, looking similar to a floating seagull.
 Then they are gone, back under the water to hunt for more fish.

 The Fylde Coast is also home to porpoise, and there are groups of people who scan the shores looking for sightings of them swimming.
-You are probably more likely to see an odd dead one washed onto shore.
+You’re probably more likely to see (or smell!) an odd dead one, washed onto shore.

 Rossall Coastwatch Tower at Rossall Point Seafront

-At Rossall Point stands the Coastwatch Tower.
-This is where a team of volunteers watch over the water from their high vantage point and keep an eye out for mariners and beach users in distress.
+Not quite exactly at Rossall Point is the Coastwatch Tower.
+It’s where volunteers watch over the water from their high vantage point, keeping an eye out for mariners and beach users in distress.

-The waters in this area are not just used by career sailors but also by the public in pleasure boats, fishermen, canoes, kitesurfers and people enjoying lots of sports – who can easily get into trouble in the rapidly changing conditions on this coastline and bay.
+The waters in this area are used by career sailors and the general public alike.
+Pleasure boats, fishermen, canoes, kitesurfers and others enjoy lots of sports here.
+They can also easily get into trouble in the rapidly changing conditions on this coastline.

 The Coastwatch Tower has been rebuilt in recent years.
-The old tower was demolished in January 2012 and this brand new replacement built which has different levels for different uses.
+The old tower was demolished in January 2012 and this brand new replacement built.
+It has different levels for different uses, including: